July 28, 2008

 Barbara Stanwyck was initially famous as a bad girl in the 1930s (like in the scandalous pre-code Baby Face) then as a leading lady in film noir (Double Indemnity), westerns and adventure films (Titanic, 1953).
 Her last blast of stardom was as the matriarch of the Dynasty spin-off TV series The Colbys, opposite the late Charlton Heston.
 Here she has a chance to practice extreme melodrama, as well as trying to sell as many red herrings as possible.

-Lloyd Bochner, as her dream lover, was a regular baddie in 1970s TV, and made appearances in most classic series from The Twilight Zone to The Man From U.N.C.L.E..
+Lloyd Bochner, as her dream lover, was a regular baddie in 1970s TV, making appearances in many classic series from The Twilight Zone to The Man From U.N.C.L.E..
 Occasionally he landed a movie like Point Blank or The Dunwich Horror.
-Later still, he was in The Naked Gun 2½ (shouting out a fantastic in-joke about his Twilight Zone appearance), and using his unique velvety voice for the character of Mayor Hill in dozens of the 1990s Batman: The Animated Series.
+Later still, he was in The Naked Gun 2½ (shouting out a fantastic in-joke about his Twilight Zone appearance), and using his velvety voice for the character of Mayor Hill in dozens of the 1990s' Batman: The Animated Series.

 The Night Walker isn’t on DVD anywhere, one of the films I'd most like to see available again.
 The NTSC VHS release is worth seeking out - it’s a good transfer and can easily be enjoyed in its 1.33 presentation.
 But a DVD release is long overdue, especially considering the director's continuing cult appeal.